CLTSG/CLT-CLEVER-KVM/README.md

 - **Adaptive Quality**: Automatically adjust image quality based on network conditions
 - **Optional Encryption**: Secure the connection between client and server
 - **WebRTC Audio Support** (experimental): Stream audio from the host computer
+- **Multi-monitor Support**: Select which monitor to display and control

 ## Requirements